Shuhaib73/Sentiment-Analysis-NLP/README.md

 2. **Sentiment Scores**:
    - For single text analysis, the app provides detailed numerical scores, including the degree of positivity, negativity, neutrality, and a compound score for sentiment intensity.

-These outputs enable quick, clear, and actionable insights for both single text-level sentiment analysis. 🎯
+These outputs enable quick, clear, and actionable insights for text-level sentiment analysis. 🎯

 ---